School Safety and Security Assessment Services

 They are customized evaluations based on 40+ years of national PreK–12 school safety experience — independent of vendors, products, or special-interest agendas.

-Districts seek professional assessments to:
+Districts seek professional independent school safety and security assessments to:

 Identify what is working — and build on existing strengths